Antique Model Aircraft

 J. B. Allman Page 1

 Justin B. Allman was winner of the 1934 Wakefield Trophy competition.
-His aircraft was the last model made of hardwood, wire and Silk to win the competition.
+His aircraft was probably predominantly balsa but retained gears in the powertrain .
 He also formed one of the team members for the British Wakefield Team of 1936 but it was Bert Judge who won the Trophy in Detroit on this occasion.

 Picture